 A change-filter indicator is also a feature to consider.
 This alert system will notify you when the time has come to replace or clean the filter.
 Consider shopping for air purifiers that have an easy-access design to make filter changes and maintenance simpler.

-Other convenient features include remote controls, caster wheels, carrying handles, speed settings, scheduling options, and dimmable displays.
+Though not all air purifiers come with ample bells and whistles, other convenient features included in some picks include remote controls, caster wheels, carrying handles, speed settings, scheduling options, and dimmable displays.

 Our Top Picks

 A great air purifier for mold uses effective and safe HEPA filtration to trap airborne mold spores.
 Look for a unit with a CADR to suit the room size where the purifier will be used.
-Since an air purifier should run constantly to be most effective, energy-efficient operation is also important.
-And since it’s often on display in the living spaces of the home, an air purifier should have a stylish, functional design.
+Mold air purifiers should also have a stylish, functional design since it is visible in your space.

 The Levoit Air Purifier for Home Core 300 is another affordable true HEPA air purifier.
 This air cleaner has a simple design and an easy-to-use display that controls a range of features.
 For nighttime, the Core 300 has a silent mode that runs at 24 decibels for quiet operation.
 The display also controls the three fan speed settings, timer setting, and filter indicator.